Thireus/GGUF-Tool-Suite/models/GLM-4.5-Air/README.md

 1. **Compatibility & Speed** – [unsloth](https://huggingface.co/unsloth)’s dynamic quants may not always work optimally with `ik_llama.cpp`.
 2. **Custom Rig Fit** – No off-the-shelf GGUF model perfectly matched my VRAM/RAM setup, so I built a way to tailor models and leverage extra VRAM/RAM to reduce perplexity.
-3. **Automated PPL-Optimal Quantization** – To my knowledge, there was no flexible, automated method to minimize perplexity for any bits-per-weight (bpw) target—so I created one with excellent results!
+3. **Automated PPL-Optimal Quantization** – To my knowledge, there was no open source flexible, automated method to minimize perplexity for any bits-per-weight (bpw) target—so I created one with excellent results!

 ---